How to Make an Irish Coffee That Will Warm You Right Up

 The classic Irish coffee recipe calls for hot coffee, a splash of Irish whiskey, sugar and cream.
 Sláinte!

 There are few things more Irish than adding a shot of whiskey to your coffee.
 It’s the perfect thing to sip in a cozy pub—and in front of your own crackling fireplace.
 We’ll show you how to make an Irish coffee recipe that you can enjoy on St. Patrick’s Day (or any other day, for that matter).
+These widely loved Irish baking recipes pair perfectly well with this concoction.

 See all the classic Irish recipes that we’ve fallen in love with.